-ADB Staff Community Fund
+More about the ADB-ADB Staff Community Fund Partnership

 The Bill & Melinda Gates Foundation (BMGF) was established in 2000 by Bill and Melinda Gates to enhance healthcare, reduce extreme poverty, and expand educational opportunities and access to information technology around the world.
 The foundation supports all countries in the areas of healthcare, education, and poverty alleviation.

 The Bloomberg Family Foundation Inc. is a private philanthropic foundation based in the United States and part of Bloomberg Philanthropies.
 The foundation focuses on education, the environment, government innovation, and public health to help ensure better lives for most people.

 More about the ADB-Bloomberg Partnership

 The Education Above All Foundation (EAA) is a private organization for public benefit established and existing under the laws of the State of Qatar.
 The EAA works to ensure equal access to education and harness the power of quality education for positive, sustainable, and inclusive change.

 The JPMorgan Chase Foundation supports programs designed to promote workforce readiness, small business expansion, financial capability, and community development.
 Special emphasis is directed toward neighborhoods located in areas of JPMorgan Chase’s major operations.

 POSCO is a multinational company based in Pohang, Republic of Korea (ROK) that promotes new growth engines based on permanent new material and steel.
 The companyengages in promising future industries such as green growth projects and supports the ROK government’s initiatives in reducing greenhouse gas emissions in developing countries.